 - Feed your gut bacteria (they are hungry!) and help you maintain good gut and overall health and prevent gut issues in the future.

-So, you’ve given up the salads, gassy vegetables, beans, lentils, and peas because they “don’t agree with you”.
-You may be wary of all high-fiber foods and afraid or tentative about eating them.
-If that’s you, here are:
+The problem is: you might have tried to eat big salads and pile up the vegetables on your plate.
+Or eating hearty types of bread full of whole grains and seeds…only to feel even more bloated!
+Therefore, you’ve given up the salads, gassy vegetables, beans, and whole grains because they “don’t agree with you”.
+As a result, you may be wary of all high-fiber foods and afraid or tentative about eating them.
+If that’s you, here are some tips to slowly reintroduce fiber into your diet without experiencing uncomfortable gut symptoms.

 5 Tips to Add Fiber Without Getting Bloated or Gassy